Chandni97/Monster-Battle/README.md

 1. Take note of the publish and subscribe keys.

 ### Set up the unity project to work with different services created above.
-1. Copy and replace the Asset and Project Settings Folder that you downloaded earlier.
+1. Copy and replace the Asset and Project Settings Folder that you downloaded earlier in the Project Folder where the game is saved.
+1. Wait for unity to update the Assets.
+1. To download additional and required vuforia packages, navigate to Game Object> Vuforia> AR camera.
+This will install the required packages and then delete the AR camera that you just imported.
 1. Double click on the image package that you downloaded from vuforia to import it in the project.
 1. Open the Inspector Window by navigating to Window > General > Inspector (Shortcut - CTRL+3).
 1. Open the Project Heirarchy by navigating to Window > General > Heirarchy (Shortcut - CTRL+4).
 1. Select AR Camera, click on open vuforia engine configuration and paste the vuforia license key.
 Make sure the database that you created in vuforia is added under databases.
 1. Select Image Target from the Hierarchy.
+Make sure the scale is set to 7.91 for x,y and z
-1. Under Image Target Behaviour, select your image target.
+1. Under Image Target Behaviour, select your database and image target.
 1. In the inspector window, scroll down to the Main 2 script and paste the pubnub publish key and pubnub subscribe key in the text box for pubnub_pub and pubnub_sub respectively.
 1. Paste the speect to text api key in the Example Streaming Script.

+Open the main2 script from the Assets/Resources folder, change playerNumber to 1 and build the project for player 1 and set playerNumber to 2 and build the project for player 2

 ### Click on run, point the camera at the image and enjoy the game.